Skip to Content

 Oily scalpDry or oily scalp

-Can be fixed at home by stopping product useMay be treated at home with dandruff treatments but may require intervention from a professional
+Can be fixed at home by stopping product useMay improve with dandruff care, but some cases need a professional

-If you believe the flakes on your scalp result from product build-up, you can try a clarifying shampoo, baking soda, or micellar water.
+If you believe the flakes are from product build-up, try a clarifying shampoo, micellar water, or an occasional diluted ACV rinse.